Bennachie Hills

 Inverness

-Inverness is often referred to as the ‘Gateway to the Scottish Highlands’, so if you’re looking to discover some of Scotland’s most iconic landscapes and countryside it’s not a bad place to start!
+Inverness is often referred to as the ‘Gateway to the Scottish Highlands’, making it a great place to start if want to discover some of Scotland’s most iconic landscapes and countryside.
 Inverness is an access point for onward journeys all around the wild and remote corners of Scotland for adventure seekers looking to immerse themselves in nature.
-The countryside here can be incredibly varied and inspiring, with high mountain peaks, gleaming lochs and expansive moorland stretching all the way up to the far north of the country.
-The Flow Country in Caithness & Sutherland has recently been announced as a UNESCO World Heritage Site, offering the chance to find out more about the diverse habitats and wildlife that thrive here.
+The countryside here can be incredibly varied and inspiring, with high mountain peaks, gleaming lochs, and expansive moorland stretching all the way up to the far north of the country.
+The Flow Country in Caithness & Sutherland has recently been designated a UNESCO World Heritage Site, offering the chance to find out more about the diverse habitats and wildlife that thrive here.

 Perth

-Located in the heart of Scotland, Perth sits alongside the silvery River Tay, amid some stunning countryside scenery.
-If you’re basing yourself in the city, make sure you don’t miss the chance to see some of the surrounding countryside with lots of walks that take you through its famous forests and ancient trees.
-Visit in the autumn to soak up the riot of colours that the change of season brings and visit one of its many productive farms offering insights into farming life and sustainable Scottish produce.
-It’s also home to Scotland’s Lavender Farm, covering fields in a splash of brilliant purple in the summer.
+Located in the heart of Scotland, Perth sits alongside the silvery River Tay, surrounded by stunning countryside scenery.
+If you’re basing yourself in the city, be sure not to miss the chance to explore the nearby countryside, with plenty of walks through its famous forests and ancient trees.
+Soak up the riot of colours through the change of seasons, and visit one of its many productive farms offering insights into farming life and sustainable Scottish produce.
+It’s also home to Scotland’s Lavender Farm, where fields bloom in a brilliant splash of purple in the summer.

 Stirling

-With its handy location in the middle of the country, a city break in Stirling enables you to travel quickly around lots of Scotland.
-It sits in an expansive valley with views for miles around.
-The valley is also prime farmland, so you know a trip to the nearby Stirlingshire countryside will be full of pastoral fields, trees, rivers, hills and cute animals.
-Some of the farms are as little as 10 minutes’ drive from the city and are very doable as a short day trip to get some fresh air.
-They farm bountiful livestock and crops in land associated with legend and history, from William Wallace to Robert the Bruce.
-Embrace countryside living no matter the season with lambing experiences in the spring, sheepdog trials, pumpkin picking in autumn, delicious local produce year-round and cosy craft workshops and activities taking place throughout the winter.
+With its handy location in the middle of the country, a city break in Stirling makes it easy to explore many parts of Scotland.
+The city sits in an expansive valley with views stretching for miles.
+The valley is also prime farmland, so a trip to the nearby Stirlingshire countryside offers pastoral fields, trees, rivers, hills, and charming animals.
+Some farms are just a 10-minute drive from the city, making them perfect for a short day trip to get some fresh air.
+They farm bountiful livestock and crops on land steeped in legend and history, from William Wallace to Robert the Bruce.
+Embrace countryside living in any season, with lambing in the spring, sheepdog trials, pumpkin picking in autumn, delicious local produce year-round, and cosy craft workshops and activities throughout the winter.